chetan2332/flutter_bloc/README.md

 ﻿# Flutter Bloc (Rohit Semriwal Tutorials)

  change branches to navigate between ep.
 1, ep.
-2, ep.
-3 and generated_routes for specific codes of the lessons.
+2 and ep.
+3 for specific codes of the lessons.